UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 environments.
 We have designed Macrostrat ingestion/export scripts to work with the file format as well.

-Integration with TA1 teams started in mid-January, and by the hackathon, all TA1 teams have shifted to using this file format to deliver candidate maps to Macrostrat via our S3 buckets; ~90 maps have been provided and ingested into Macrostrat's data pipelines [@sec:map-ingestion].
-TA1 teams have implemented the schema to varying degrees, and we have been working to support their efforts.
-The library will be refined collaboratively with TA1 workers, supported by continuous integration and unit tests; it will likely underpin internal integration between TA1 teams and storage of TA1 data in the CDR.
+We conceived of this direction just before our **Milestone 2** and began socializing the idea with TA1 teams in December 2023.
+The library was developed and refined in early January.
+Integration with TA1 teams started in mid-January, and by the **Month 6 Hackathon**, all TA1 teams had shifted to using this file format to deliver candidate maps to Macrostrat via our S3 buckets; ~90 maps have been provided and ingested into Macrostrat's data pipelines [@sec:map-ingestion].
+At the moment, TA1 teams have implemented the schema to varying degrees, and we have been working to support their full compliance with the format.
+The library is now under collaborative refinement with TA1 workers, who have contributed bug reports, test cases, and pull requests; it will likely underpin internal integration between TA1 teams and storage of TA1 data in the CDR.

 ## Map ingestion pipeline

-Macrostrat's map ingestion pipeline allows geologic maps from a variety of sources to be integrated into Macrostrat's harmonized representation.
+Macrostrat's map ingestion pipeline allows geologic maps from a variety of sources to be integrated into a harmonized representation.
 In CriticalMAAS, we have committed to extend this pipeline to rapidly integrate high-resolution, high-quality geologic maps from TA1 and other sources [@sec:vector-maps], thereby applying standardized representations of age, lithology, and named geological units and bringing them into a unified geological representation to support critical minerals modeling.
 We have made significant progress on streamlining this map ingestion pipeline to support the rapid ingestion of geologic maps, and have staged almost 200 maps into the system.
 Notably, at the **Month 6 Hackathon**, we successfully ingested several TA1 maps fully into Macrostrat's harmonized web representation, making them available alongside existing maps in Macrostrat's API and web interfaces.

 We have made significant progress on the ingestion pipeline for TA1 data.